vauxoo-dev/forecast/stock_forecast/README.rst

 - Integrate forecasting with products.
 Add button ``Forecasting`` in the product form view and add product field to the forecast record.
+- Add product and product template fields to the Forecast model to be used as a informative fields to filter the forecast.
 - Add wizard at ``Reporting > Warehouse > Stock Demand`` to calculate demand for a product in a specific location.
 Also can have a date margin to extract demand only in a certain group (required Forecast Manager permission).
 - Add demo data so you can check how the product demand forecast works.
 You can go to ``Settings > Technical > Forecasting > Forecast`` and select the forecast with the prefix ``(ST Test 01)``.
+- NOTE: A internal move is considered a demand for a location.

 Installation
 ============